 If you’re just starting your new blog, don’t try and rank for keywords that are too difficult.
 Anything with a difficulty over 50 is going to be unattainable at this moment, so focus on keywords that have a decent search volume combined with a manageable difficulty.

 You could also look for keywords by typing them in the search bar and looking at the autofill results, or by checking out the related search section of the browser.

 What difficulty you should or shouldn’t go after depends on your domain authority.
-As you increase domain authority with the help of backlinks and content, you’ll also be able to target more challenging keywords.
+As you increase domain authority in the eyes of Google and other search engines with the help of backlinks and quality articles, you’ll also be able to target more challenging keywords.

 Free SEO Audit